DragonRidersUnite/book/src/07-high-score.md

 # High-Score

-Saving and loading game data is a key piece of functionality when it comes to making games.
+Saving and loading data is a key piece of functionality when it comes to making games.
 We may want to keep track of all sorts of important data across play sessions.
-For _Target Practice_, let's keep it simple and keep track of the high-score each time a new one is set.
+For _Target Practice_, let's keep it simple and track the high-score each time a new one is set.

 ## Load & Save Data

 When the game is over, let's display whether or not a new high-score was achieved.
 If it is higher than the previous, we'll save that new high-score.
 Otherwise, we'll display the high-score and encourage the player to try to beat it.

-This will require two parts to working with save data:
+This will require two parts:

-- Saving the score when a new high-score is achieved
+1. Saving the score when a new high-score is achieved
-- Loading the previous high-score to compare the player's score to
+2. Loading the previous high-score to compare the player's score to

 DragonRuby GTK gives us two handy methods to do so: